oopsstafan/code_test_PH/README.md

 in this case, for the reason that I have already had children property in config file, simply make a if statement. if having child, return 'Submenu' first then do 'createNavi' again to generate child node 'Menu.Item' which is same with the normal un-submenu.

+# 3. Libraries used
+- 'react-router-dom' for pages route
+- 'antd' from pages UI design
+- 'mobx' for manage state and pass data between components
+- '@testing-library/react', 'enzyme' and '@wojtekmaj/enzyme-adapter-react-17' for unit test

+<b>There maybe some bugs when using test libraries to test components created by antd</b>

 # Thanks for the opportunity!